lijun99/isce2-install/README.md

       python3 -c 'import site; print(site.getsitepackages())'

 * `DCMAKE_CUDA_ARCHITECTURES` targets optimizing the GPU code for a specific GPU architecture, or in terms of the CUDA Compute Capability, e.g.,  60 for P100, 70 for V100, 80 for A100, 90 for H100, ...
 If the GPU is installed on the same machine you are compiling the code, you may simply use `DCMAKE_CUDA_ARCHITECTURES=native` to auto-config.
-If you plan to run the code on multiple architectures, use a list such as `DCMAKE_CUDA_ARCHITECTURES="60;70;86"`.
+If you plan to run the code on multiple architectures, use a list such as `DCMAKE_CUDA_ARCHITECTURES="60;70;86"`, see [CMake Manual](https://cmake.org/cmake/help/latest/prop_tgt/CUDA_ARCHITECTURES.html) for more details.
 * `DCMAKE_PREFIX_PATH` is for search path(s) of dependencies, such as gdal, fftw.
 Since we installed all dependencies through conda, we use ${CONDA_PREFIX}.
 * `DCMAKE_BUILD_TYPE=(None, Debug, Release)`.
 Some isce2 modules (e.g. PyCuAmpcor) have debugging features which are turned on/off by the -DNDEBUG compilation flag.
 This flag is not included in Debug build type or not specified, i.e., debugging features are on.
 It is included in Release build type, and therefore debugging features are turned off.
 For end users, please use Release build type.
 * If cmake cannot locate the desired compilers correctly, you can enforce the choice of compilers by adding